awongstory/awongstory.github.io/_posts/2017-04-16-Housing-prices-across-towns.md

 from scipy.stats import ttest_ind
 {% endhighlight %}

 We're using the chained value to 2009 dollars, 2000 onward.
-Get your recession start, in string format:
+Get your `recession_start`, in string format:

 {% highlight python %}
 def get_recession_start():